AfricaAnimalsAsiaEuropeReptilesTurtles

 Calm and docile in captivity

-In captivity they become calm; they can be easily tamed, although in its natural habitat they are very shy and cautious towards humans.
+In captivity, they become calm and can be easily tamed.
+However, in their natural habitat, they are very shy and cautious around humans.

 Groups